 What happens to my car insurance when I move states?

 You need to get a new insurance policy when you move to another state.
-Contact your current insurance company to see if they offer policies in that state.
-If they don’t, you will need to switch companies.
+Contact your current insurance company to see if it offers policies in that state.
+If it doesn’t, you will need to switch companies.

 Your car insurance rate may go up or down depending on where you move.
 Shop around and compare car insurance quotes from several companies before you buy a new policy.